 Conclusion

-For companies who are interested in mindfulness, I recommend a reflection meeting to explore the benefits of workplace MBIs, its potential for your organisation, the how, and the commitment required to implement a sustainable MBI.
+For companies who are interested in a mindful workplace, I recommend a reflection meeting to explore the benefits of workplace MBIs, its potential for your organisation, the how, and the commitment required to implement a sustainable MBI.

 If interested in arranging a meeting with me to explore this checklist tool, please contact me info@susankeane.ie